Cookies

 Whether replacing dozens of process stations with a redundant server environment with central management or clear monitoring while simultaneously increasing availability: there are many reasons why virtualising an ABB Freelance system is worthwhile.
 We show you what options are available to you and why a Freelance upgrade to version 2019 is recommended in the course of virtualisation.

-Around ten years after a wave of virtualisation gripped and revolutionised office IT, it is now rightly spreading to OT, i.e. automation systems.
-The advantages are obvious.
-A large number of systems, such as engineering and operating stations, can be run centrally in a server structure as a VM, and this is hardware-independent and cost-effective.
+About ten years after a wave of virtualization swept through and revolutionized office IT, it is now rightly spreading to OT—that is, automation systems .
+The advantages are clear.
+A large number of systems, such as engineering and operator stations, can be run centrally in a server structure as VMsWhat is a VM?A VM (virtual machine) is a software-based computer.
+It allows multiple operating systems to be used simultaneously on a single physical hardware unit and resources to be pooled efficiently. —hardware-independently and cost-effectively.
 Advantages:

-- More efficient hardware utilisation
+• More efficient hardware utilization

-- Hardware replacement without interruption
+• Hardware replacement without interruption

-- Central backup solution
+• Centralized backup solution

 Freelance + Virtualisation = Freedom

-Over the past 30 years, CTE has designed, planned and implemented a number of SCADA and control systems.
-Products from Siemens, ABB, Emerson, GE Fanuc, Rockwell and Copa-Data have been used.
+Over the past 30 years, CTE has designed, engineered, and implemented numerous SCADA systems.
+What is SCADA?SCADA (Supervisory Control and Data Acquisition) is a hardware and software system for real-time control.
+It collects process data to provide a centralized view of operational processes. and control systems.
+Products from Siemens, ABB, Emerson, GE Fanuc, Rockwell, and Copa-Data were used in these projects.
 More important than the question of whether one is better than the other is what the requirements are and how the system can be planned and implemented.
-Even the best control system can end up in chaos if it's not planned properly.
-On the other hand, a structured SCADA project can provide a customer and their system with exactly what they need.
+Even the best control system can end up in a confusing mess due to improper planning.
+On the other hand, a structured SCADA project can offer a customer and their facility exactly what is needed.

 Variants of the cluster structure

-High availability clusters (HA clusters) are needed to run the system in a fail-safe manner.
-Whether "VMware vSphere" or "Microsoft Hyper-V", both manufacturers support the most important functionalities of a cluster: HA, live migration and automatic load balancing.
-In an HA cluster, the virtualised systems are not executed simultaneously on both hosts, but are restarted on another available host in the event of a failure.
-Restarting the machine results in a short outage of a few seconds.
-It is also possible to run a VM on two hosts simultaneously as a Fault Tolerant (FT).
-However, this solution is associated with high hardware and license costs on the one hand and does not protect against a system error on the other.
-It is therefore rarely recommended from a cost-benefit perspective.
+To ensure the system runs without interruption, a High Availability Cluster (HA cluster) is required .What is a High Availability Cluster?An HA cluster is a group of servers that work together to keep virtual systems available even if one server fails.
+Whether using “VMware vSphere” or “Microsoft Hyper-V,” both vendors support the key features of a cluster: HA, live migration, and automatic load balancing.
+In an HA cluster, virtualized systems are not run simultaneously on both hosts; instead, if one fails, they are restarted on another available host.
+Restarting the machine causes a brief outage of a few seconds.
+It is also possible to run a VM on two hosts simultaneously as a Fault Tolerant (FT)What is Fault Tolerant (FT)?Fault Tolerant ensures the availability of virtual machines (VMs) by having a second VM mirror the state of the primary VM in real time and immediately take over in the event of a failure.
+However , this solution involves high hardware and licensing costs on the one hand, and on the other hand, it does not protect against a system failure.
+Therefore, it is rarely recommended from a cost-benefit perspective.

 Quite traditional